 This is why we preach bottom watering.
 Keep the plants and soil surface dry once they start growing.
 Because moisture and wetness is the problem, we dislike using microgreen mats.

 So reusing the soil increases the possibility of bacterial and fungal growth.

 Reason Two We Don’t Recommend Reusing Microgreen Soil

-It takes too much time to clip the microgreens close to the soil surface or break up the root mats and sift them out of the soil.
+Clipping the microgreens close to the soil surface takes too long to break up the root mats and sift them out of the soil.